smackers/smack/docs/running.md

 verifier leverages to generate more informative error traces.
 Then, the generated bitcode file is translated into Boogie code, which is in turn passed to the chosen back-end verifier.

+EXAMPLE ON MEMORY SAFETY
+EXAMPLE ON INTEGER OVERFLOW CHECKING
+EXAMPLE ON USING WHOLE-PROGRAM-LLVM

 For mode advanced usage scenarios, please refer to our [usage notes](usage-notes.md).